Cortical Divisive Normalization from Wilson-Cowan Neural Dynamics: Materials and Methods

-where the output vector of nonlinear activations in V1, $\vect{x}$, depends on the energy of the input linear wavelet responses, $\vect{e}$, which are dimension-wise normalized by a sum of neighbor energies.
-The non-diagonal nature of the interaction kernel $\vect{H}$ in the denominator, $\vect{b} + \vect{H} \cdot \vect{e}$, implies that the $i$-th element of the response may be attenuated if the activity of the neighbor sensors, $e_j$ with $j\neq i$, is high.
-Each row of the kernel $\vect{H}$ describes how the energies of the neighbor simple cells attenuate the activity of each simple cell after the interaction.
+where the output vector of nonlinear activations, $\vect{x}$, depends on the energy of the input linear wavelet responses, $\vect{e}$, which are dimension-wise normalized by a sum of neighbor energies of the input.
+For convenience for the derivations below, the transform can be rewritten in matrix form~\cite{Martinez17,Martinez19}:

+where $\mathbb{D}_{\vect{v}}$ are diagonal matrices with the vector $\vect{v}$ in the diagonal.
+The non-diagonal nature of the interaction kernel $\vect{H}$ which is in the denominator, $\vect{b} + \vect{H} \cdot \vect{e}$, implies that the $i$-th element of the response is attenuated by the activity of the neighbor sensors, $e_j$ with $j\neq i$.
+Each row of the kernel $\vect{H}$ describes how the energies of the neighbor simple cells attenuate each simple cell after the interaction.
 Each element of the vectors $\vect{b}$ and $\vect{k}$ represents the semisaturation and the dynamic range of the nonlinear response of each sensor, respectively.
+This nonlinear interaction only affects the amplitude of the responses, not its sign.
+As a result, for simplicity in the notation, throughout the work $\vect{x}$ refers to the vector of absolute values of the responses.
+The sign of the normalized responses is inherited from the sign of the linear wavelet responses.

-\paragraph*{Inverse transform.} In the case of the Divisive Normalization model, the analytical inverse transform, which will be used to obtain the relation between the two models, is given by \cite{Malo06a,Martinez17}:
+\paragraph*{Inverse transform.} The matrix notation~\cite{Martinez17,Martinez19} is convenient to derive the analytical inverse of the Divisive Normalization, which will be used to obtain the relation between the two models considered in this work.
+The inverse is given by \cite{Malo06a,Martinez17,Martinez19}:

+This inverse, originally proposed in the context of image coding~\cite{Malo06a}, has been used in other applications that require the reconstruction of the image~\cite{Camps08,Laparra17b}.